brimdata/zq/docs/commands/super.md

 super -f arrows file1.json file2.parquet file3.csv > file-combined.arrows
 ```
 When `super` is run with a query that has no "from" operator and no input arguments,
-the SuperSQL query is fed a single `null` value analagous to SQL's default
+the SuperSQL query is fed a single `null` value analogous to SQL's default
 input of a single empty row of an unnamed table.
 This provides a convenient means to explore examples or run in a
 "calculator mode", e.g.,